ASingleCabbage/halligan_listener/README.md

 Your Halligan Helper login informaion required; edit listener.py and put your login info in.
 Finally, just run it like any other Python script.

+# Errors:
+If you see something like "module 'websocket' has no attribute 'create_connection'", make sure you have websocket-client installed in pip instead of websocket.
+Apparently one may overwrite the other.
+Uninstall both and reinstall websocket-client if you happen to have both installed.